 Refresh your bathroom

 Then there’s the bathroom, and if it’s not as clean as you’d like, then it’s vital that you give it some TLC.
-Whether you have a bath or a shower, giving your bathroom a spring-clean isn’t as challenging as you might have expected, and the best tip in the world is to make use of white vinegar.
+Whether you have a bath or a shower, giving your bathroom a spring clean isn’t as challenging as you might have expected, and the best tip in the world is to make use of white vinegar.
 Cheap to buy, white vinegar can work wonders in the bathroom and is a far superior cleaning tool than most of the expensive brand name cleaners on the market.
 A simple diluted solution in a spray bottle can be sprayed on every surface, and what’s left can be poured into a bag and hung over the shower head or taps.
 In the morning, simply wipe the liquid off with a clean cloth and you’ll find that there’s a reason why vinegar is such a popular option, even for professionals.
 Due to its ability to removes stains and even clear limescale, white vinegar should always be on hand before you start your spring clean.
 Remember to wear gloves and ensure adequate ventilation.

 If you get your planning right, you could be done with your spring clean in a very short amount of time.
 That leaves you free to enjoy the summer months in a much more pleasant and stress-free home.
+Do you have any more spring clean tips for us?
+Why not leave them in the comments below?

 *This is a collaborative post.
 For further information please refer to my disclosure page.